Our SEA LIFE workshops provide a unique opportunity to honor, help protect, and conserve our world’s shared oceans.

 MS-LS1-5 From Molecules to Organisms: Structures and Processes.
 Construct a scientific explanation based on evidence for how environmental and genetic factors influence the growth of organisms

 MS-LS2-1 Ecosystems: Interactions, Energy, and Dynamics.
 Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem

 MS-LS2-4 Ecosystems: Interactions, Energy, and Dynamics.
 Construct an argument supported by empirical evidence that changes to physical or biological components of an ecosystem affect populations

 MS-ESS3-3 Earth and Human Activity.
 Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment

 MS-ESS3-4 Earth and Human Activity.
 Construct an argument supported by evidence for how increases in human population and per-capita consumption of natural resources impact Earth’s systems

 Invite students to consider a career at SEA LIFE!
 They will explore the diverse range of job roles within SEA LIFE and the skills required for each of them, considering what it takes to become part of our incredible team and the types of challenges that employees face on a daily basis.
 Students will be encouraged to think about both their short-term and long-term goals for the future; they will be inspired to make the most of their skills in order to follow their dreams!

 HS-LS2-7 Ecosystems: Interactions, Energy, and Dynamics.
 Design, evaluate, and refine a solution for reducing the impacts of human activities on the environment and biodiversity.

 Ready to Book?

-Please note the newsletter signup below is for general consumers, our Education Newsletter is tailored to meet your teaching needs!
+Please note the newsletter signup below is for general consumers, our Educator Newsletter is tailored to meet your needs!
 Please subscribe with the link above.